twitter/rsc/README.md

 # Rsc

 Reasonable Scala compiler (also known as Rsc) is an experimental Scala compiler focused on compilation speed.
-This project is developed by Eugene Burmako and his team at Twitter.
+This project is developed by the Language Tools team at Twitter.

 Rsc is not a fork, but a reimplementation of the Scala compiler.
 We believe that a performance-oriented rewrite will provide a unique perspective